-I often find that most people and companies don’t understand the function of Business Development.
+I often find that most people and companies (including startups) don’t understand the function of Business Development.
 It is often misinterpreted with Sales.

 Looking back into some content I created in the past, I compiled it all in one single post and updated it.
 I hope this will help you understand Business Development, namely on how it differs from sales.

-Even though this post has a broad application, Business Development is key in becoming an entrepreneur.
+Even though this post has a broad application, Business Development is key for aspiring young new entrepreneurs.
 It is a need all startups have from day one.
 In fact several fail because they misunderstand business development and sales, thus building a solution that no-one really wants to buy (I will develop this further in other posts, subscribe to get free early access).

 Purpose of Business Development